telerik/xamarin-forms-docs/controls/datagrid/features/sorting.md

 # Sorting

-**RadDataGrid** has a built-in Sorting and also provides programmatic approach for sorting which allows the user to easily order the view of the data the control represents.
+**RadDataGrid** provides you with a built-in sorting functionality, which allows the user to easily order the view of the data the control represents.
+Sorting the control is possible both through the UI and programmatically.

 ## Programmatic Sorting